ProTrix: Building Models for Planning and Reasoning over Tables with Sentence Context: Training Dataset Analysis

 \section{Training Dataset Analysis}

 Our instruction tuning dataset is extracted from GPT-4 responses.
 We filter out the responses that have inconsistent final answers with the original dataset annotations, but the reasoning process of the responses in the training set has not been fully validated.
-We perform a quality analysis of our training dataset.
-We categorize the cases into the following types: (1) Planning error: the response fails to generate a correct plan to answer the question, (2) SQL error: The response generates SQL containing columns that do not exist at all or the SQL simply can not be executed.
-(3) Execution error: the execution result given by GPT-4 is wrong and (4) Reasoning error: the model achieves a correct answer with wrong reasoning.
-We demonstrate examples for each error type in Table~\ref{tab:error_examples}.
-We sample 50 cases with sentence context and 50 cases without sentence context from \texttt{TrixInstruct} to perform manual evaluation.
+We perform a quality analysis of our training dataset following the error types defined in \S~\ref{sec:error_analysis} We sample 50 cases with sentence context and 50 cases without sentence context from \texttt{TrixInstruct} to perform manual evaluation.

 The analysis of the instruction tuning set reveals distinct error patterns in responses generated for queries over tables with or without sentence context.
 In the subset without sentence context, the most prevalent error type is SQL errors, indicating issues with SQL query generation for some complex questions, including referencing non-existent columns or generating unexecutable queries.
 As for the subset with sentence context, the most prevalent error type is planning errors.
 The response fails to decompose the claim into sub-claims or generates wrong plans to query the tables.
 Notably, both subsets showcase minimal execution errors, suggesting the proficiency of GPT-4 in providing accurate execution results.
 Reasoning errors are more common in the subset with sentence error with an error rate of 6\%.
 We observe that the reasoning process generated by GPT-4 can not always follow the reasoning chains designed during planning.
 Overall, the manual analysis of \texttt{TrixInstruct} indicates a combined 7\% planning error rate, a 9\% SQL error rate, a 2\% execution error rate and a 4\% reasoning error rate.
 78\% of instances reach correct answers with accurate planning and reasoning process.